 Creatine may have other benefits which are being studied, including improving brain functions like memory and recall.
 Creatine might also support your immune system.

-Alcohol has a negative effect on coordination and muscle movement
+Alcohol has a negative effect on muscle movement

 Alcohol decreases your ability to get nutrients